rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 ##Creating our own function that accepts a callback as an argument##

-So what is actually happening inside the forEach function.
+So what is actually happening inside the forEach function?
 We can start by building our own, we'll call it **myForEach**.
 First we must augment the JavaScript Array prototype with out new function.  for the callback to execute we must pass it as an argument to our newly created function